The Aurora incident, similar to the more famous Roswell UFO Incident 50 years later, reportedly resulted in a fatality from the crash.

-During the 1896 & 1897 timeframe, some six or seven years before the Wright Brothers first flight, numerous sightings of a cigar shaped mystery airship were reported across the United States.
+During the 1896 & 1897 timeframe, some 6 or 7 years before the Wright Brothers first flight, numerous sightings of a cigar shaped mystery airships were reported across the United States.

 Adding to the mystery was the story of Mr. Brawley Oates, who purchased Judge Procter's property around 1945.
 Oates cleaned out the debris from the well in order to use it as a water source, but later developed an extremely severe case of arthritis, which he claimed to be the result of contaminated water from the wreckage dumped into the well.
 As a result, Oates sealed up the well with a concrete slab and placed an outbuilding atop the slab.
 According to writing on the slab, this was done in 1957.